g8os/EFBD/docs/commandlinetool/usage.md

 Restore vdisk `a`:

 ```
-$ g8stor restore vdisk a
+$ zeroctl restore vdisk a
 ```

 **Note**: this requires that you have a `config.yml` file in the current working directory.